-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-A10 are two digital cameras that were officially introduced, respectively, in March 2016 and December 2016.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-A10 are two digital cameras that were announced, respectively, in March 2016 and December 2016.
 The 1300D is a DSLR, while the X-A10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Fujifilm X-A10

-An illustration of the physical size and weight of the Canon 1300D and the Fujifilm X-A10 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Fujifilm X-A10.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A10 is considerably smaller (40 percent) than the Canon 1300D.
 Moreover, the X-A10 is markedly lighter (32 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the X-A10 are weather-sealed.